Bruno Cerella: National team career

 Cerella was a member of the senior men's Italian national basketball team in 2008, although he never played in an official competition.

 Player profile

-Although rarely a starter, and not a prolific scorer, Cerrella is known on his teams as a luxury bench option, who will reliably perform his defensive duties, contribute with steals, and rarely turnover the ball on offense.
+Although not always a starter and not a high scorer, Cerrella plays defense and contributes by stealing the ball without many turnovers.

 Personal life

 Of Italian heritage, through his paternal grandfather, he became an Italian citizen when he was 15.

-He created with fellow player Tommaso Marino, and others, the charity project “Slums Dunk”, that he operates during the off-season in Kenya and Zambia.
-It aims to provide basketball coaching, facilities, and education to underprivileged youngsters in slums.
+Together with fellow player Tommaso Marino and others, he created the charity project, “Slums Dunk”, that he operates during the off-season in Kenya and Zambia.
+It aims to provide basketball coaching, facilities and education to youngsters in underprivileged areas.

-In his free time, he enjoys scuba diving and tourism.
+In his free time, he enjoys scuba diving and travelling.

-One of his good friends is fellow Bahía Blanca native Rodrigo Palacio, who also lives in Milan, and is a basketball fan.
-Since 2024 he has relationship with the Greek actress Athina Oikonomakou.
+One of his good friends is fellow Bahía Blanca native Rodrigo Palacio, who also lives in Milan and is a basketball fan.

+In 2024, Cerella began dating Greek actress Athina Oikonomakou.
+The couple married in a religious wedding on May 16 2026 in Athens, Greece and they exchanged vows on June 27 2026 in Paros, Greece.